verazb/verazb.github.io/index.md

 ### About

 Welcome!
-I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/), Switzerland.
+I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/).

-My research interests lie in health economics, labour economics, social insurance design and applied econometrics.
+Research interests: Health economics, labour economics, social insurance design and applied econometrics.

 My current research aims to understand how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
 I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.
-With this, my goal is to formulate relevant policy recommendations for the optimal design of these systems.

 Recently, I have studied, e.g.
 - the strategic timing of healthcare consumption in health insurance